 Effluent Disposal Systems

 All buildings that produce wastewater are required to connect to either the main sewer or an approved effluent disposal system.
 For most properties this will mean connecting to the Water Corporation’s reticulated sewerage system.
 To see if a property is connected, or can be connected to sewer, please contact the Water Corporation on 13 13 95.
 If sewer is not available an Application to Construct or Install an Apparatus for the Treatment of Sewage must be lodged with the Shire’s Health Services.
-In accordance with the Public Health Act 2016 properties within 91m of a sewer connection will not be given approval to install an onsite effluent disposal system.
+In accordance with the Health (Miscellaneous Provisions) Act 1911, properties within 91m of a sewer connection will not be given approval to install an onsite effluent disposal system.
 Instead they must connect to the sewer and this may require the extension of the sewer system.

 There are a variety of systems available which range from conventional septic systems (tanks and leach drains), Aerobic Treatment Units (known as ATUs) and Greywater re-use systems.
 There are a number of factors to consider when choosing the right type of system for a property and this might include: